eprovst/wrap/README.md

 ## Overview
-Feltix is an open source command line tool that is able to convert Fountain and Feltix files into a correctly formatted screen- or stageplay as an HTML or PDF.
+Feltix is an open source command line tool that is able to convert Fountain and Feltix files into a correctly formatted screen- or stageplay as an HTML or a PDF.

 Fountain is an awesome format to write screenplays in English, Feltix builds upon this to add support for different languages and stageplays whilst still fully supporting normal Fountain files.